evya8/Zoo-B-Doo-B/ReadMe.md

-Here weve bulit an app the manage the animals off a zoo and also the ability to showcase the animals, we have a card display for each animal and additional info if you click the card. in this app ive used HTML, CSS, Python, Flask and SQLite with layout design and bootstrap inside a virtual env.
+Here weve bulit an app the manage the animals of a zoo and also the ability to showcase the animals, we have a card display for each animal and additional info if you click the card. in this app ive used HTML, CSS, Python, Flask and SQLite with layout design and bootstrap inside a virtual env.